EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 CNNs can work with data of different dimensions (like two-dimensional images or three-dimensional video), but for text modeling, we typically work in one dimension.
 The illustrations and explanations in this chapter use only one dimension to match the text use case.
 Figure \@ref(fig:cnn-architecture) illustrates a typical CNN architecture.
 A convolutional filter slides along the sequence to produce a new, smaller sequence.
-This is repeated multiple times, typically with different parameters for each layer, until we are left with a small data cube which we can transform into our required output shape, a value between 0 and 1 in the case of binary classification.
+This is repeated multiple times, typically with different parameters for each layer, until we are left with a small data cube that we can transform into our required output shape, a value between 0 and 1 in the case of binary classification.

 <div class="figure" style="text-align: center">
 <img src="diagram-files/cnn-architecture.png" alt="A template CNN architecture for one-dimensional input data.
 A sequence of consecutive CNN layers incremently reduces the size, ending with single output value." width="100%" />